icepack/icepack/README.md

 You will first need a working deal.II installation.
 If deal.II is not installed in some standard directory, e.g. `/usr` or `/usr/local`, the environment variable `DEAL_II_DIR` can be set to the directory of your deal.II installation.

+We also rely on several C++11 features -- lambda, move semantics, etc. -- so you will need to compile deal.II with C++11 support.
+When configuring deal.II with CMake, add the flag `-DDEAL_II_WITH_CXX11:BOOL=True`.
+If your compiler supports C++11, this should be detected automatically, but adding this flag will make sure.

 For the time being, icepack relies on the sparse direct linear algebra solver [UMFPACK](http://faculty.cse.tamu.edu/davis/suitesparse.html), so deal.II must be configured to use UMFPACK.
 When configuring deal.II with CMake, the flag `-DDEAL_II_WITH_UMFPACK:BOOL=True` must be added to enable UMFPACK.